SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 # Summary

 'QuantNBody' is a Python package providing numerical tools for quantum chemists/physicists interested in the development of methodologies to study quantum many-body problems ranging from electronic structure to condensed matter.
 It provides a quick and easy way to build matrix representations of quantum many-operators (e.g. hamiltonians, spin operators) and get access to important quantities/objects (e.g. reduced density matrices, many-body wave functions).
-The code comes with various native functions and is flexible enough to help users in building new types of many-body operators or objects.
+The code comes with various native functions and is flexible enough to help users in building new types of many-body operators or quantum states.

 # Statement of need